Olivierlu1/lofi-labs/README.md

 ## Development Guide
 ### Front End Development
 The front end is built in **React 16.12.0**.
-To start your front end development environment:
+To start your front end local development environment:
 1. Go to the lofi-frontend folder, usually by typing the following into your command line:
 	`cd lofi-frontend`
 2. Start the development server: `npm start`